 However, these communication tools can also disguise the intent underlying the message.
 So, this makes it ripe for misuse.
 Religion uses an effective programming technique known today as groupthink manipulation.
-To better understand how this works, we need to look at this programming’s tools.
+Let’s look at how these tools work.

 Analogies infer that if something is similar in some respects, it probably agrees in others.
 It’s a way to compare things to show a similarity.
 It’s the reason it’s such a valuable selling tool.

-An example of an analogy is the computer and our brain.
-The operation of a computer is similar to the functions of the human brain.
+An example of an analogy is the way a computer is similar to our brain.
+We compare the operation of a computer to functions of the human brain.
 The image of a laptop becomes a word picture, making the concept easier to remember.

 Analogies are not factual.
+You can’t treat brain like a computer.
+You can’t take the brain apart and put it back together again.
+So, you must understand the limits of the analogy.
 They are tools to convey a concept or idea through a metaphorical word in place of something else.
 For example, if I were to say your eyes shine like jewels.
-It doesn’t mean that your eyes are diamonds but that they shine with the beauty of gems.
-But, analogies are ripe for confusing myths with facts.
+It doesn’t mean that your eyes are diamonds, but that they shine with the beauty of gems, but analogies are ripe for confusing myths with facts.